rogerhyam/iiif_file/README.md

 If the decoded image identifier is a path to a file then it is assumed this is a JPEG of the image.
 It will be served through the IIIF endpoint with subregions and scaling being generated on the fly.
 There is some caching of derived images to help improve efficiency but __this is clearly for smaller images that can be easily loaded into memory only__.

-Envisaged usage: Publishing lower resolution images via the IIIF Image API such as multipage manuscripts or photographs used to annotate larger canvases or image that will rarely be viewed.
+Envisaged usage: Publishing lower resolution images via the IIIF Image API such as multipage manuscripts or photographs used to annotate larger canvases or images that will rarely be viewed.

 ##  Setup

-### Config.php
+### config.php

 There is a config.php file with commented variables to be set including the location of the data and cache directories.

 ### Cache Dir

 An Apache writeable cache directory must be created.
 This is used both for when serving single file images and zoomified images.
-Although the zoomify version needs a lot less caching it still creates and stores full images at different resolutions when requested - typically thumbnails.
+Although the zoomify version needs a lot less caching it still creates and stores full images at different resolutions when requested - this is very common for thumbnails.

-### index.php and examples
+### index.php and example images

 For convenience an index.php is included with links to the example images.
 These could be deleted in production.